MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records-faq.md

 ## Where is "Partial Records" applied?
 To all records instances?

-Currently, partial records capability is only used on report data items and web service pages.
+Currently, the partial records capability is only implicitly used on report data items and OData web service pages.
 The behavior for all other record instances is as before, that is, all fields will be loaded.
 AL developers are, however, able to use it in their own code to improve performance in looping code.

 ## What happens when accessing fields not selected for load?